-Today I did well over 300 miles (maybe six hours) of driving through almost NOTHING, and I mean NOTHING … but prairie… I drove through maybe three ‘gas station towns’ (ones that seem to consist of little else), saw very little traffic, and for miles and miles …..
+Today I did well over 300 miles (maybe six hours???) with most of it driving through almost NOTHING, and I mean NOTHING … but prairie… I drove past maybe three ‘gas station towns’ (ones that seem to consist of little else), saw very little traffic, and for miles and miles …..
 NOT EVEN COWS!!!
-It’s one of those things that is definitely worth doing, ONCE… (would be better in an RV)
+It’s one of those things that is definitely worth doing, ONCE… (would be better in an RV, because… bathrooms)

-What came to mind was highway 200; the night before, while looking at a map, I had noticed that there was a different, and far more direct path from Roosevelt Nation Park to Glacier National Park, via MT highway 200 (which I later learned the state advertises as scenic, but that bloggers describe as lonesome), but had ignored it as I was still intent on going to Yellowstone.
-But now, realizing I was simply running out of time (I had not planned on spending most of two days in the Badlands), and made the decision.
-I contacted the Airbnb owner I had been talking to about booking her place … and apologized (I had not known for sure what day I would arrive, so I had been telling her I would book once I knew for sure when I’d be there, but hadn’t actually made the commitment), reset my mapping software for Great Falls, MT (the next major city along that route, after 200 and 87 merge), and hit the road….
+What came to mind was highway 200; the night before, while looking at a map, I had noticed that there was a different, and far more direct path from Roosevelt Nation Park to Glacier National Park, via MT highway 200 (which I later learned the state advertises as scenic, but that bloggers describe as lonesome), that I had ignored till then as I was still intent on going to Yellowstone.
+But now, realizing I was simply running out of time (I had not planned on spending most of the two previous days in the Badlands), and made the decision.
+I contacted the Airbnb owner I had been talking to about booking her place … and apologized (I had been telling her I would book once I knew for sure when I’d be there, but hadn’t actually made the commitment), reset my mapping software for Great Falls, MT (the next major city along that route, after 200 and 87 merge), and hit the road….
 Drove to the small town of Glendive, Montana — had enough good sense to fill my tank, and then on to 200…

 Let’s just say, I am a very stupid, naïve city girl.
-I looked at the map and I saw that there was not much of interest between the National Park and Great Falls Montana, and I say to myself “Okay.
+I looked at the map and I saw that there was not much of interest between the National Park and Great Falls Montana, and I said to myself “Okay.
 It’s no big deal I’ll drive and if I get tired I’ll stop somewhere along the way, have a meal or something.”
 HA HA HA HA….
-Oh, an dn

 These two pictures were taken after I’d been driving quite a while, at 2:42pm outside of Lindsay, MT, a town that is maybe 4 blocks square, and consists of a post office, a gas station — if you can call it that — and maybe four houses (no seriously, zoom into the map)

 Then my bladder started to scream… and I came across the ONLY rest stop along the route, which was initially completely deserted, but I had to go!
-So I park the car, and with images of “gee, this would be a great place to hang out if you’re a rapist or an serial killer” I creeped into the building, looking around nervously, and checking the bathroom for occupants before quickly going in and locking the door… and then I left, also worried about who might be waiting for me as I exited… When I left the building there was one other car parked there, with what seemed to be two local teens meeting up for a toke… we nodded at each other and I pretty much dove into my car… me, neurotic, NAH
+So I park the car, and with images of “gee, this would be a great place to hang out if you’re a rapist or an serial killer” I creeped into the building, looking around nervously, and checking the bathroom for occupants before quickly going in and locking the door… and then I left, also worried about who might be waiting for me as I exited… and found that there was one other car now parked in the lot, with what seemed to be two local teens meeting up for a toke… we nodded at each other and I pretty much dove into my car… me, neurotic, NAH

 I have to say though… the country I had been driving through from the national park to here had been gorgeous.
-A lot of it is flat, but occasionally you dip into ravines that are impressive … Add to that the fact that for most of the way you are completely alone as far as the eye can see (which is pretty far), flying along at 80 mph (which is the MT speed limit, because really, who are you going to hit?
+A lot of it is flat, but occasionally you dip into ravines that are impressive … Add to that the fact that for most of the way you are completely alone… as far as the eye can see (which is pretty far), and flying along at 80 mph (which is the MT speed limit, because really, who are you going to hit?
 Did I mention not even a cow?!) down a road with so many dips and hills that it’s a bit like being on a roller coaster.
 (That said, maybe if you’re in an RV you should batten down the hatches first.)

-About three hours after the the Lindsay, MT, at 5:05pm, and I had just passed at the glittering metropolis of Sand Springs, Montana which consists of….
+About three hours after the the Lindsay, MT, at 5:05pm, and I had just passed by the glittering metropolis of Sand Springs, Montana (am being sarcastic) which consists of….
 I kid you not, just a post office (no really, look at the map)

-Shortly thereafter, after I had driven for about six hours straight and was bleery eyed as hell, I started to reenter something approaching civilization (Lewiston, MT), i.e., I could get data and phone again on my smartphone, and fill the tank up.
+Shortly thereafter, I had driven for about six hours straight and was bleary eyed as hell, I started to re-enter something approaching civilization (Lewiston, MT), i.e., I could get data and phone again on my smartphone, and fill the tank up.

-For the last six hours there was no Wi-Fi (ARGH!), there was no cell phone… there were no people … There weren’t even a lot of cows
+For the last six hours there had been no Wi-Fi (ARGH!
+Withdrawal!!), there was no cell phone… there were no people … There weren’t even a lot of cows

-After I got to blogging about this, I found this YouTube video made by a trucker which gives you a sense of it, only he was driving west of Great Falls, MT, and I was going west towards Great Falls… but honestly, not all that different.
+After I got to blogging about this, I found this YouTube video made by a trucker which gives you a sense of it, only he was driving east of Great Falls, MT, while I was going the opposite way, west towards Great Falls… but honestly, not all that different.